-Do you suspect that your loved one has been harmed at their nursing home?
+Do you suspect that a nursing home staff member has harmed your loved one?
 Abuse can take many forms, including neglect or physical or emotional abuse.
 It’s important to understand that signs of mistreatment may be subtle and easily missed.
 Some common signs of abuse include:

 Our elderly loved ones are part of a vulnerable population.
 They may be unable to advocate for themselves, so it’s up to family and friends to speak up if something appears wrong.